novuhq/blog/2024/Nov/MCID-186/How_to_Add_Real-Time_Notifications_to_a_React_App.md

 ## Enhancing user experience

-We can enhance user engagement and satisfaction by focusing on clear, concise messaging, actionable notifications, and sound or vibration alerts.
+Focusing on clear, concise messaging, actionable notifications, and sound or vibration alerts can enhance user engagement and satisfaction.

 ### Designing an intuitive notification UI